Oleg Tverdovsky: NHL and Superleague

-Tverdovsky was drafted second overall by the Mighty Ducks of Anaheim in the 1994 NHL Entry Draft.
+Tverdovsky was drafted second overall by the Mighty Ducks of Anaheim in the 1994 NHL entry draft.
 Due to the 1994–95 lockout delaying the season, Tverdovsky was assigned to the Brandon Wheat Kings of the Western Hockey League, where he played seven games.
 When he debuted for the Mighty Ducks, he set a franchise record for being the youngest player to suit up for a game, at 18 years, eight months and 13 days.
 Despite being considered one of the cornerstones for the young Mighty Ducks franchise, Tverdovsky was traded to the Winnipeg Jets on 7 February 1996 with Chad Kilger and a 1996 third-round pick in exchange for Teemu Selänne, Marc Chouinard and a 1996 fourth-round pick.
 In 1996, Tverdovsky represented Russia at the World Cup of Hockey.

 Tverdovsky's stay in Winnipeg would be short-lived, as the Jets franchise relocated to Phoenix, Arizona and was rebranded as the Phoenix Coyotes.
 In 1997, Tverdovsky was selected to the All-Star Game representing the Coyotes.
-While establishing himself as a fixture on the Coyotes blueline for his tenure with the club, Tverdovsky was traded back to the Mighty Ducks at the 1999 NHL Entry Draft in exchange for Travis Green and a 1999 first-round pick (Scott Kelman).
+While establishing himself as a fixture on the Coyotes blueline for his tenure with the club, Tverdovsky was traded back to the Mighty Ducks at the 1999 NHL entry draft in exchange for Travis Green and a 1999 first-round pick (Scott Kelman).
 In 2002, he represented Russia at the 2002 Winter Olympics.

 He was then sent to the Devils in the summer of 2002 along with teammate Jeff Friesen in a seven player trade that sent Petr Sykora to Anaheim.
-The two teams would battle one another in the 2003 Stanley Cup Finals nearly a year later.
+The two teams would battle one another in the 2003 Stanley Cup Final nearly a year later.
 Following the 2003 season, Tverdovsky returned to Russia to play in the Russian Superleague with Avangard Omsk.
 While with Avangard, he won the league championship.
 Tverdovsky represented Russia at the World Cup of Hockey.
 He returned to the NHL as a free agent, signing with the Carolina Hurricanes in 2005.

 Tverdovsky has won the Stanley Cup twice in his career — once while a member of the New Jersey Devils in 2003 and once as a member of the Hurricanes in 2006.
 On 29 September 2006, Tverdovsky and Jack Johnson were traded to the Los Angeles Kings in exchange for Éric Bélanger and Tim Gleason.